-The most common reason is a broken, loose, or worn out seal.
+The most common reason is a broken, loose, or worn-out transmission leak sealer.
 A transmission has different types of seals including input shaft seal, output shaft seal, axle, seal, and more across its mechanism.
-A damage or hole in any of them will cause red fluid leaking from car.
+Damage or hole in any of them will cause red fluid leaking from car.

 A gap in the transmission could be another potential issue.
 The fluid could come out if there is a breach or slit in the torque converter, pan gasket, transmission pan, or other areas.
 It is indeed rare to have a leaking gasket or a cracked case, but not completely impossible.